kr55/ssiscataloger/index.md

 **The need for this activity might arise when:**
 * you are migrating your SQL server to a new server.
-* upgrading the SQL server to a new server on a separate machine.
+* upgrading the SQL server to a newer version on a different machine.
 * setting up a new SSIS environment from the existing setup, etc.

 This quick utility will help you migrate your existing SSIS catalog in a few clicks.